 Queen's Park's annual New Year's Day game with Corinthians drew a crowd of 12,000 to Hampden Park.
 The pitch was hard and "liberally strewn with sand".
 Queen's made the better start but Willie Lambie and David Stewart both missed easy chances.
 The Spiders were made to pay for their profligacy when Hugh Stanbrough opened the scoring for the Londoners with a lovely shot.
 Play was end to end before Tommy Waddell struck the equaliser from a Sinclair pass.
 A couple of minutes later, however, Stanbrough restored Corinthians' lead and, before half-time, the same player scored his third of the game to give the visitors a 3-1 lead at the interval.
 It was all Queen's Park for much of the second half but the Spiders had only one goal to show for their efforts.
 The scorer was David Stewart from a Lambie corner kick.
 Queen's dominated to the end but Corinthians were the victors by three goals to two.
 The Queen's Park side that suffered a disappointing loss was - Anderson; Sinclair and Smith; Sillars, McFarlane and Allison; W Stewart, Waddell, D Stewart, McColl and W Lambie.

 The Spiders did not have a game on Saturday 5 January 1895 and a hard frost decimated the football programme on the following Saturday.
 Queen's Park's next game was on Saturday 19 January when the team made their first visit to Stirling to play King's Park.
 The match was declared unofficial due to the hard ground and was restricted to two halves of 35 minutes.
 Queen's had the better of the play in the opening half but the match was goalless at the interval.
 Soon after the restart, Bob McColl gave the Spiders the lead.
-However, as the game was coming to a close, Faber equalised for King's Park and, just before the final whistle, Wattie Thomson score the winner for the Stirling men.
+However, as the game was coming to a close, Fisher equalised for King's Park and, just before the final whistle, Wattie Thomson score the winner for the Stirling men.

 Frost, once again, was the winner on Saturday 26 January and the following two Saturdays and Queen's Park's first eleven did not play again until Saturday 23 February.
 However, on Saturday 2 February, the second eleven, the Strollers, met Heart of Midlothian Strollers at Cathkin Park in the Scottish Second Eleven Cup Final.
 The pitch had to be cleared of snow for the match to proceed.
 Hearts won the game 3-1.
 Queen's Park protested at the result on the basis that five of the Hearts' side had played for other clubs in violation of the rules.
 The Committee of the Second Eleven Association met on the following Tuesday to consider the matter.
 "After a very careful consideration", the protest was dismissed by the Committee.